The Parable of the Talents

 (Revised Geneva Translation)

-22 Also he who had received two talents came, and said, "Master, you delivered to me two talents.
-Behold, I have gained another two talents more."
+22 “Also, the one who had received two talents came, and said, ‘Master, you handed over to me two talents.
+Behold, I have gained another two talents more.’

-27 "You ought therefore to have put my money in the bank.
-And then at my coming, should I have received my own with interest.
+27 “‘Therefore, you ought to have put my money in the bank.
+And then at my coming I would have received my own with interest.

-28 "Take therefore the talent from him, and give it to him who has ten talents.
+28 “‘Therefore, take the talent from him and give it to him who has ten talents.

-29 "For to every man who has, it shall be given, and he shall have abundance.
-And from him who has not, even that he has shall be taken away.
+29 “‘For to everyone who has, it shall be given, and he shall have abundance.
+But from the one who has not, even that he has shall be taken away.

-30 "Cast therefore that unprofitable servant into outmost darkness.
+30 "Therefore, cast that unprofitable servant into outmost darkness.
 There shall be weeping and gnashing of teeth."

 ~Matthew 25:14-30 (Revised Geneva Translation)